ToneSyvertsen/NLP/exercices/nlp_q_ch_3.md

 a)A single determiner (assume that a, an, and the are the only determiners).

-I don't knoe what I'm suppose to do here but made three expressions one giving the words, and then two where the first with the word comming before and another the words coming after the determiners..
+I don't know what I'm suppose to do here but made three expressions one giving the words, and then two where the first with the word comming before and another the words coming after the determiners..

 determiners:
 ```